plan-systems/design-docs/proof-of-correctness.md

 ```
 type EntryCrypt struct {
     CommunityKeyID    UUID     // Identifies the community key used to encrypt .HeaderCrypt
-    HeaderCrypt       []byte   // Encrypted serialization of an EntryHeader, encypted with .CommunityKeyID
+    HeaderCrypt       []byte   // Encrypted serialization of an EntryHeader, encrypted with .CommunityKeyID
-    ContentCrypt      []byte   // Encrypted serialization of plan.Block, encypted with EntryHeader.ContentKeyID
+    ContentCrypt      []byte   // Encrypted serialization of plan.Block, encrypted with EntryHeader.ContentKeyID
     Sig               []byte   // Authenticates this entry; signature product of EntryHeader.AuthorMemberID
 }
 ```